-As I got older I became more liberated in my way of thinking with topics such as feminism, sex, and self expression.
-All of the views I possessed seemed to clash with my "religion."
-I had (and still have) many homosexual friends, and often times I was questioned/scolded about my allegiance to the LBTQ community (even though I identify as heterosexual).
-Scripture after scripture and prayer after prayer were used to try to counter my argument that I felt that it was my duty not to judge, but love.
+As I got older, I became more liberated in my way of thinking with topics such as feminism, sex, and self-expression.
+All of the views I possessed seemed to clash with my "religion".
+I had (and still have) many homosexual friends, and oftentimes I was questioned/scolded about my allegiance to the LBTQ community (even though I identify as heterosexual).
+Scripture after scripture and prayer after prayer were used to try to counter my argumentl and I felt that it was my duty not to judge, but love.

 These different viewpoints and ways of thinking ultimately led me to stop going to church altogether.

 I felt as though the religious space I was occupying was a space that used rules and regulations as a marker for your relationship with God or how perfect you could make that relationship seem.
 I didn't understand how following rules set by man could be indicative of whether or not I was following rules set by God.
 It seemed as though religion was more about pleasing the people you occupy religious spaces with, trying to impress them by how diligently and fervently you could follow religious doctrine and less about being accountable for how you ran your life.
 I knew people who followed all the rules set by the church but were seemingly breaking all rules set by God: their skirts were the appropriate length and their skin was virgin, yet they were rude, greedy, and had laid with plenty unwed.

 After I left the church, I remained without a church home for some years, but continued to maintain my spiritual relationship by reading my Bible regularly, praying, and living life to my fullest by trying everyday to be kind, considerate, and honest.
 Even by finding my own spiritual path without a shepherd or communing weekly in a temple, I found that I was able to grow by working through my own trials and errors.

 I was better able to examine my life and the mistakes I made by viewing myself through an introspective lens; not through the lens of those who were merely judging by how many rules or rituals I didn't live by.